jethornton/flexgui/docs_flex/source/ini.rst

 	POWER_OFF_COLOR = 255, 128, 128
 	POWER_ON_COLOR = #00FF00

-.. important:: INI background colors do not work on LED Controls

 Another way to achieve this is is via adding and editing a .qss stylesheet file.
 See the :doc:`style` section for more info.